Tottenham Hotspur F.C.: White Hart Lane

 Starting in the early 1980s, the stadium underwent another major phase of redevelopment.
 The West Stand was replaced by an expensive new structure in 1982, and the East Stand was renovated in 1988.
 In 1992, following the Taylor Report's recommendation that Premier League clubs eliminate standing areas, the lower terraces of the south and east stand were converted to seating, with the North Stand becoming all-seater the following season.
 The South Stand redevelopment was completed in March 1995 and included the first giant Sony Jumbotron TV screen for live game coverage and away match screenings.
 In the 1997–98 season the Paxton Road stand received a new upper tier and a second Jumbotron screen.
 Minor amendments to the seating configuration were made in 2006, bringing the capacity of the stadium to 36,310.

 By the turn of the millennium, the capacity of White Hart Lane had become lower than other major Premier League clubs.
-Talks began over the future of the ground with a number of schemes considered, such as increasing the stadium capacity through redevelopment of the current site, or using of the 2012 London Olympic Stadium in Stratford.
+Talks began over the future of the ground with a number of schemes considered, such as increasing the stadium capacity through redevelopment of the current site, or using the 2012 London Olympic Stadium in Stratford.
 Eventually the club settled on the Northumberland Development Project, whereby a new stadium would be built on a larger piece of land that incorporated the existing site.
 In 2016, the northeast corner of the stadium was removed to facilitate the construction of the new stadium.
 As this reduced the stadium capacity below that required for European games, Tottenham Hotspur played every European home game in 2016–17 at Wembley Stadium.
 Domestic fixtures of the 2016–17 season continued to be played at the Lane, but demolition of the rest of the stadium started the day after the last game of the season, and White Hart Lane was completely demolished by the end of July 2017.